In Cologne, a townball tradition is rewarded amid tales of beer and cheese curds

 The state baseball tournament dates to 1924 and Cologne had made one previous appearance – in 1972.
 They did not win a game that year.
 So, what Zulgad and I wound up watching was the Hollanders’ first-ever tourney win: 5-2 over a Hadley team with a very dangerous lineup.

-Cologne kept the Hadley attack under control with excellent pitching from Christian Johnson and reliever Spencer Nelson (a draftee from Hamburg), and also with a half-dozen outstanding play in the field.
+Cologne kept the Hadley attack under control with excellent pitching from Christian Johnson and reliever Zach Iten (a draftee from Watertown), and also with a half-dozen outstanding play in the field.

 After weeks of watching the Twins hack it around in the field, Zulgad was led to say: “This is the best baseball game I’ve seen all summer.
 They are making plays.’’